confluentinc/demo-siem-optimization/README.md

     environmental variables so the command will become ```sudo -E docker-compose up -d```

     To stop the demo:
     ```
     docker compose down -v
     ```

+3. When running the Warpstream based version of the demo simply got to the warpstream directory and use docker-compose to start up:

+    ```
+    cd warpstream
+    docker-compose up -d
+    ```

+    Note that this uses Warpstream in playground mode which means that it will only work for 4 hours after starting the images up.

+    to stop the demo run

+    To stop the demo:

+    ```
+    docker compose down -v
+    ```